-At Mobility Service Dogs West Coast Project (MSD-WCP), we raise dogs for the mobility-disabled community to improve their quality of life through functional independence, giving them confidence and a voice in the community at large.
+At Mobility Service Dogs West Coast Project (MSD-WCP), we raise service dogs in training, offer life tools, while educating the mobility-disabled community and their people to improve their quality of life through FUNctional independence, giving them confidence and a voice in the community at large.

-Mobility Service Dogs are not just furry friends; they are the keystones to functional independence for the mobility disabled community.
-MSD values independence, reliability, bond-based puppy rearing, demonstrating empathy, and connecting humans to canines.
+Mobility Service Dogs are not just furry friends; they are the keystones to FUNctional independence for the mobility disabled community.
+MSD values independence, reliability, bond-based puppy rearing, demonstrating empathy, hosting meetup to assist with all mobility needs, and connecting humans to canines.

 In addition to training Mobility Service Dogs, we will provide training, education, and support to mobility-impaired individuals to assist them in navigating and overcoming the many obstacles that they encounter on a daily basis.
 We will promote lifestyle changes with healthy food, yoga, and modalities to create stronger, healthier humans.
 MSD will also play a key role in the community by educating people and businesses to understand the role of a Service Dog.
 We will host Open Houses and Meet-ups at large in the community to work towards this goal.

 Mobility Service Dogs raises, trains and matches poodles with mobility-impaired individuals.
 Our poodles are donated from breeders whose priorities are the health, temperament, working ability, and longevity of their dogs.
 Truly, it takes a remarkable canine to become a Mobility Service Dog.
 We are grateful to these generous breeders.

 501c3 Nonprofit Corporation ~ EIN 82-4426022